2011 IZOD IndyCar World Championship: Lap 11 crash – Death of Dan Wheldon

 — Randy Bernard, announcing the confirmation of Wheldon's death to the media.

 The ceremony, conceived by Bernard in the meeting, was referred to as a "five-lap salute", with Wheldon's #77 sitting alone at the top of the scoring tower.
 With Kanaan, Ed Carpenter, and Ryan Briscoe leading, nineteen cars took part in the ceremony.
 Eighteen of the nineteen cars that were still running after the accident lined up in six rows of three, akin to the starting formation for the Indianapolis 500, with the exception of Bryan Herta Autosport's car, which Wheldon drove to victory at Indianapolis earlier in 2011 but was driven that day by Alex Tagliani.
 Behind them, James Jakes also took part in the salute, after repairs had been done to the primarily cosmetic damages on his car.

 The safety car then led the cars back onto the track while every crew member and person behind the wall moved to the grass separating pit road from the track to watch.
 The track loudspeakers played bagpipe renditions of "Danny Boy" and "Amazing Grace" while the cars went around the track at pace lap speed, and each time the cars passed the start/finish line the fans remaining in the front-stretch grandstand offered applause.
 At the end of the five tribute laps, the starter waved two checkered flags to signify the end while the cars proceeded around the track one more time before exiting for the pits in turn four.

+The race was the first IndyCar event to be abandoned since the 1999 VisionAire 500K, which was cancelled after debris from a crash entered the grandstands and killed three spectators.
 Wheldon's death was the first suffered by an IndyCar driver since Paul Dana was killed in a race-morning practice crash at Homestead-Miami in 2006, and the first during a race since Greg Moore died in a crash at Auto Club Speedway in 1999, also at the final race of the season.
 In the lead-up to the race, SPEED reported that Wheldon was set to replace Danica Patrick at Andretti Autosport for 2012 in the GoDaddy sponsored car, with the company having also sponsored the $5 Million Challenge.
 Michael Andretti later confirmed that a multi-year contract was signed on Sunday morning, just hours before the race.
 James Hinchcliffe was eventually signed in early January to take Wheldon's place, and GoDaddy honored the two years of their sponsorship deal.